When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

-There are also constraints acting directly on the wireless channel.
-The advantage of directly constraining the wireless channel resides in the fact that it makes the optimisation problem independent of the used communication system(e.g. modulation type).
-One common constraint of this type has the following form:
+where $\gamma_{sr}[i]$ and $\gamma_{rd}[i]$ are the \ac{CNR} at discrete time slot $i$ of the source-to-relay and relay-to-destination links, respectively, and $p_s[i]$ and $p_r[i]$ are the transmission powers at discrete time slot $i$ of the source and of the relay, respectively.
+The argument of the left term represents the achievable bit rate in the relay-to-destination link at slot $i$, while the argument of the right term represents the achievable bit rate in the source-to-relay at slot $i$.
+The \ac{ICC} (\ref{eq:bitrateConstraint4}) ensures that at time slot $n$, the relay cannot transmit to the destination more bits than the maximum number of bits it had already processed from the source, hence the term {\it causality}.
+We must mention that the \ac{AF} relays operate differently from the \ac{DF} relays, and thus the \ac{ICC} should be adapted accordingly.

-This constraint ensures that during the whole trajectory, the \ac{MR}'s communication system experiences an SNR larger than $\gamma_0$ with a probability of $1-\epsilon$.
-If the minimum SNR for the MR to establish communication is $\gamma_0$, then by satisfying the constraint (\ref{TPA:eq:4}), we ensure that the MR stays connected during the whole trajectory with a probability of $1-\epsilon$. \end{enumerate}
+There are also constraints acting directly on the wireless channel; the advantage of such constraints resides in the fact that it makes the optimisation problem independent of the used communication system (e.g. modulation type, \ac{AF} or \ac{DF} relay).
+For instance, when the channel model is stochastic, we cannot ensure that the \ac{CNR} will take a certain value $\gamma_0$, but we can add a constraint to ensure that it achieves this value $\gamma_0$ with a desired probability $\eta$: